sebastianbasierski/dvdd/README.md

 Sensor gets cpu I/O state.<br>
 Only for raspberry pi and other SoCs, not applicable for x86 cpus.<br>
 This sensor must have an 'gpio' parameter set.<br>

+GPIO numbers
+A 'gpio' parameter values are taken from pins names.<br>
+Raspberry PI pins names are built like 'GPIOX', and X is a numer we <br>
+are looking for.

 Start/Stop
 ----------